InQuest/ThreatKB/README.md

 ### Running ThreatKB
 It's best to run the application and it's Python virtualenv within a screen session to ensure ThreatKB continues to run.

-**Note:** Within screen, Ctrl+a+d will dettach your session and return you to your normal shell.
+**Note:** Within screen, Ctrl+a+d will detach your session and return you to your normal shell.
 To return to the  screen session, run `screen -list` and look for the "Inquest_ThreatKB" entry followed by its PID then use `screen -r InQuest_ThreatKB.<PID>` to reattach.

 1. Start a screen session for the application to run within:
     - `screen -t InQuest_ThreatKB`